XRPLF/xrpl.js/MIGRATION.md

 # Migration Guide

-Xrpl.js 3.0 reduces bundle size by 60% and completely removes the need for polyfills for browser applications.
-It does this with minimal breaking changes.
-It accomplished this by replacing node specific dependencies with ones which would work in the browser.
+In Xrpl.js 3.0, we've made significant improvements that result in a 60% reduction in bundle size for browser applications.
+We've also eliminated the need for polyfills with minimal disruption to existing code.
+This was achieved by replacing node-specific dependencies with ones that are compatible with browsers.

-The primary breaking change is updating all `Buffer` types to `Uint8Array` since `Buffer` is not supported in the browser. `Buffer` objects can usually be directly replaced with `UInt8Array` as `Buffer` extends `Uint8Array`.
-The primary difference in functionality is that `Buffer` has additional helper functions.
-We've listed all functions affected by this change below in the `Uint8Array` section.
+The main change you'll notice is the update replacing `Buffer` with `Uint8Array` across the board.
+This was done since browsers don't support `Buffer`.
+Fortunately, this transition is relatively straightforward, as `Buffer` is a subclass of `Uint8Array`, meaning in many circumstances `Buffer` can be directly replaced by `Uint8Array`.
+The primary difference is that `Buffer` has additional helper functions.
+We've listed the affected client library functions below in the `Uint8Array` section for your reference.

 This migration guide also applies to:
 `ripple-address-codec` 4.3.1 -> 5.0.0